 These changes also came at a time when the healthcare industry began facing an exodus of providers, leaving a shortage of both skills and experience.
 Modern Healthcare reports that close to 334,000 providers — including 117,000 doctors — left the workforce in 2021 alone, with many citing burnout and pandemic stress as reasons.
 Additionally, many healthcare workers are nearing retirement age, suggesting the trend will only continue.

 From a pharma standpoint, fewer providers mean fewer people available to guide patients through the therapeutic process.
 A lack of information — or misinformation — can make or break patient adherence.
-And, with the FDA approving new medications at higher rates, doctors have been left to manage more patients, more pharmaceutical instructions, and more medications.
+Doctors have been left to manage more patients, more pharmaceutical instructions, and more medications.
 Filling this gap is a responsibility that has now fallen on the shoulders of the drug manufacturers themselves.

 The pharma gap